ivaaak/CSharp-Testing/README.md

 A showcase of different projects which were used to learn more about testing.

-- Autofac/Mock,
+- Autofac/Moq - mock data access using SQLite and Autofac.
-- Unit Testing
+- Unit Testing with NUnit and xUnit